-If you have severe allergies, that you let someone at work and home know where your EpiPen is located, “just in case the person is too incapacitated to use it themselves,” Dr. Besser suggests.
-For your kids, it’s important to talk to the school nurse and your child’s teacher so they have access to the EpiPen while at school.
+Dr. Besser also suggests that if you have severe allergies, that you let someone at work and home know where your EpiPen is located, “just in case the person is too incapacitated to use it themselves,” she adds.

-But just having EpiPens isn’t enough: You must always make sure that your EpiPens aren’t expired, and refill them in time so you’re never caught without.
-Dr. De recommends that you refill your prescription several weeks before the expiry date listed on the EpiPen, and stagger your pick-up times so that your EpiPens don’t expire all at once.
+Just having EpiPens isn’t enough: You must always make sure that your EpiPens aren’t expired, and refill them in time so you’re never caught in an emergency situation without an effective EpiPen.
+Dr. De recommends that you refill your prescription several weeks before the expiration date listed on the EpiPen, and stagger your pick-up times so that your EpiPens don’t expire all at once.

-In the case where there’s an EpiPen shortage (as there is currently), or you’re unable to get a new EpiPen in time, Dr. Besser says you can continue to use the expired EpiPen.
+In the case where there’s an EpiPen shortage (which has been known to happen), or you’re unable to get a new EpiPen in time, Dr. Besser says you can continue to use the expired EpiPen.
 “According to the CDC and other experts, the Epipen is ‘good’ for six months to a year after the expiry date,” she explains.

-EpiPen packaging now contains straightforward instructions for using the auto-injector, but it’s still a good idea to review the instructions for yourself and/or for your kids, and have close friends, family, and co-workers review it, too.
+EpiPen packaging now contains straightforward instructions for using the auto-injector, but it’s still a good idea to review the instructions, and have close friends, family, and co-workers review it, too.
+If you’re unsure how to use an EpiPen, ask a healthcare professional—such as your doctor or a pharmacist—for medical advice specific to your needs.
 There are also EpiPen training pens available for purchase; they contain no medication or needle, but simulate the auto-injector and allow for greater preparation.

-EpiPens are life-saving devices, but they don’t negate the fact that you need to visit the ER if you come in contact with your allergen.
+EpiPens are life-saving devices, but they don’t negate the fact that a serious allergic reaction is an emergency situation that requires immediate medical help.
+You will need to visit the ER if you come in contact with your allergen.

 “Use the EpiPen at first sign of an allergic reaction,” Dr. Besser instructs.
 “Once it has been administered … go directly to the ER.
 The medication in the EpiPen may wear off causing the reaction to begin again so being in an environment where the patient can get medical support is critical.”